ahandsomeChineseboy/inet/tutorials/queueing/doc/Classifier.rst

 In this step, packets are produced periodically by an active packet source (:ned:`ActivePacketSource`).
-The packets are consumed by two passive packet sinks (:ned:`PassivePacketSinks`).
+The packets are consumed by two passive packet sinks (:ned:`PassivePacketSink`).
 The single source is connected to the two sinks using a classifier (:ned:`PacketClassifier`).
 The classifier forwards packets alternately to one or the other sink.